I shared these photos of The LION 90.7fm‘s new facilities with the Penn State Media Alumni Interest Group last night with this background:

 The Penn State Student Broadcasting Story plaque tells the 100+ year history of the institution, and more than anything else I hope that can become a sort of rosetta stone for new station members to understand themselves in a larger context.
 The six historical canvases tell the visual history of the station since its latest 1995 incarnation as The LION 90.7fm, and in the years to come I hope students continue to add canvases to document the scenes of their time.

 We’re lucky that Russ Rockwell, The LION 90.7fm’s faculty adviser, is both a competent engineer and a thoughtful advocate for the station’s interests and its character as an independent institution.
 I was talking with Russ recently, and he commented that while he works with Penn State to make sure student broadcasting is properly engineered and technically equipped, historical knowledge and mentorship are two areas that suffer without alumni involvement.
-The Penn State Media Association exists to help meet that need to some degree.
+The Penn State Media Alumni Interest Group exists to help meet that need to some degree.

 I think aesthetics are more than how something looks.
 I think aesthetics express what something is—express character and essence.
 Aesthetics are often tangible, but can express the intangible, and with these contributions I think we’re doing more than supplying beautiful things, but helping convey the timeless values of student broadcasting.
 I think of these contributions as a form of mentorship.